-This update was compiled and is current as at October 2021 and is subject to change.
+This update was compiled as at October 2021 and is subject to change.
 For up to date information relating to taxation of superannuation, go to ato.gov.au or contact the Fund.

 REGULATORY CHANGE

 Duty To Take Reasonable Care (DTTRC)